blackholesuns/nmsce/README.md

 # Contributing
 As of V1.1.0 it is now possible to work on it locally with nothing more than npm installed.

-Do do that checkout the Repository
+To do that checkout the Repository
 ```
 $ git checkout https://github.com/blackholesuns/nmsce
 ```